How to Hire a Contractor: 12 Red Flags (2026)

 How many quotes should I get?

-At minimum 3, ideally 4-5 for large projects.
-This gives you enough data points to identify outliers (too high or suspiciously low).
-Use our cost calculators to know what range to expect before you call.Is the cheapest bid always bad?
+Three at minimum, four or five for a big project.
+That gives you enough data points to spot outliers — too high or suspiciously low.
+Use the cost calculators to know the fair range before you even call.Is the cheapest bid always bad?

-Not always — but it warrants investigation.
-Ask why they're lower.
-If they found efficiencies or use less expensive (but still quality) materials, that's fine.
-If they can't explain the difference, be cautious.Should I hire a contractor who isn't licensed?
+Not always, but it deserves a question.
+Ask them why.
+If they have genuine efficiencies or use less-expensive-but-still-quality materials, fine.
+If they can't explain the gap, be cautious.Should I hire a contractor who isn't licensed?

 In states that require licensing — no, never.
-You lose all legal protections.
+You lose every legal protection.
 In states without licensing requirements, verify insurance, references, and BBB status instead.
-See our state licensing guide to check your state's requirements.What warranty should I expect?
+See the state licensing guide to check your state.What warranty should I expect?

-Industry standard is 1-2 years on workmanship, with manufacturer warranties on materials (which vary by product).
-Some states mandate minimum warranty periods.
+Industry standard is 1-2 years on workmanship, plus whatever the manufacturer's warranty is on materials (varies by product).
+Some states have mandated minimums.
 Get warranty terms in writing in the contract.Can I fire my contractor mid-project?

-Yes, but review your contract's termination clause first.
-You'll typically owe for work completed to date plus any non-returnable materials.
-Document the state of the project thoroughly (photos, video) before and after the contractor leaves.---
+Yes, but read the termination clause in your contract first.
+You'll typically owe for work completed plus non-returnable materials.
+Document everything (photos, video) before and after the contractor leaves.---

-*Before hiring, use our cost calculators to understand fair pricing for your project.
+*Before hiring, use the cost calculators to understand fair pricing for your project.
 Check contractor license requirements for your state.
-And if you're unsure about anything, ask our AI assistant for guidance.*
+If anything still feels off, ask the AI assistant for guidance.*